fabric8io/fabric8/docs/openShiftVagrant.md

 ### If you are using a Mac, Windows or other platforms

-First we recommend you upgrade your boot2docker image so its the latest greatest.
+First we recommend you upgrade your boot2docker image so it's the latest greatest.

     boot2docker download
     boot2docker up